nhsconnect/prm-practice-migration-staging/guide/03-pre-migration-planning.md

 ## Check hardware and software deployment timelines

 If the [Technical Survey](technical-survey)identified any additional hardware or software requirements, make sure that these are scheduled in and that access is available.

+## Data checking preparation

+The new supplier will provide a set of test criteria for data checking.
+The practice will be asked to find patient records that match these criteria (usually up to 20 records) and a selection of random records.
+Usually, the new supplier or delivery partner will assist with the initial selection of records before asking the practice to complete finding the remaining patient records unaided.
+You will need to supply a list of the selected patients to the new supplier as well as various reports such as QOF and target reports.